 Would you help write your own medical records if you could?

-A study published in the Annals of Internal Medicine found patients may benefit from co-producing medical notes with their physicians.
+A study published in found patients may benefit from co-producing medical notes with their physicians.

 Called “Our Notes,” the program’s goal is to improve patient engagement and relieve some of the pressure on physicians with demanding schedules.

 It follows the success of an international movement known as Open Notes, in which patients were invited to read their own medical records.

 “The next logical step is moving beyond just passive reading of notes and inviting patients to co-write the note with the clinician and that’s the concept of Our Notes,” Dr. John Mafi, author of the study and an assistant professor of medicine at the University of California Los Angeles (UCLA), told Healthline.

 He says that Our Notes, which is still in trial phases, has the opportunity to change how healthcare in the United States is delivered.

 “There is potential to really improve efficiency and make sure the patient’s voice is heard and make sure that the patient’s values, preferences, and goals are being expressed because right now the EHR (electronic health records) don’t really explicitly invite patients to express their own voice, even though the record is about them,” Mafi said.

 Our Notes proponents hope that improving patient engagement by inviting them to contribute to their notes will lead to better health, and address one of the long-held challenges of healthcare.

 “The idea of getting patients engaged is really one of the million dollar questions in healthcare delivery: How do you get patients more engaged in their own care?”
 Mafi said.
 “We really haven’t seen in the literature any kind of magic bullet to suddenly get patients more engaged.”